Clinical scientist, medical physics

 Training to become a clinical scientist working in medical physics is done via the NHS Scientist Training Programme (STP), a three-year, full-time, work-based learning and training programme that also includes academic study at Masters level.

-To apply to the programme you'll need either a first or 2:1 undergraduate degree or an integrated Masters degree in a subject that contains a high level of physics.
+To apply to the programme, you'll need either a first or 2:1 undergraduate degree or an integrated Masters degree in a subject that contains a high level of physics.
 You can also apply if you have a 2:2 undergraduate degree in any subject and have a higher degree in a relevant subject.

-Applications to the STP are made via Oriel, the online application portal for postgraduate medical, dental, public health, healthcare science and pre-registration pharmacy training programmes.
-Recruitment usually takes place in January, but check the Oriel website for details.
-You must pass all stages of the recruitment process, which includes an online situational judgement test (JST), online application and interviews with employers.
+You must pass all stages of the recruitment process, which includes an online situational judgement test (JST), online application and a panel interview.
 Sample questions for the JST are available on the Pearson VUE website.

-Not all specialties are recruited for each year and depend on NHS needs, so you should check before applying that your specialty is available.
+You can only apply to one specialty, so make sure you do your research before applying to ensure it's the right specialism for you.
+Not all specialties are recruited to each year and depend on NHS needs, so you should check before applying that your specialty is available.

 If successful, you'll be employed by an NHS Trust (or in some cases by an NHS private partner or private healthcare provider) as a trainee clinical scientist on a fixed-term contract for the duration of the programme and paid a salary.
+The first year of training is spent on rotation in a range of settings before specialising in years two and three.

 You may be allocated to a medical physics post that has a predetermined relevant specialism, e.g. radiation safety and diagnostic radiology, radiotherapy physics, nuclear medicine or imaging with non-ionising radiation, or one in which your specialism will be decided after the first year of training.

-• a programme of workplace training
+- a programme of workplace training (using an online e-portfolio)

-• fully-funded, part-time study for an approved and accredited Masters degree in clinical science (medical physics)
+- fully-funded, part-time study for an approved and accredited Masters degree in clinical science (medical physics)

-• a final assessment of competence.
+- a final assessment of competence.

 If you already work for the NHS, you can apply to the STP as an internal candidate.

-On successful completion of the STP, you will be issued with a Certificate of Completion for the Scientist Training Programme (CCSTP) by the NSHCS and can apply for registration as a clinical scientist with the Health & Care Professions Council (HCPC).
+On successful completion of the STP you will be issued with a Certificate of Completion for the Scientist Training Programme (CCSTP) by the National School of Healthcare Science (NSHCS) and can apply for registration as a clinical scientist with the Health & Care Professions Council (HCPC).

 For full details on the STP, advice on how to apply and information on competition ratios for each specialism, see the NSHCS.